calbertsen/argosTrack/README.md

 - Add a vignette
 - Add background to map
 - Ensure bootstrap is called with a list of (lists of) arguments for fitting
+- New line after progress bar in `bootstrap`
+- `bootstrap` should be able to continue at the right number (if saved - how should number of simulations be handled?).
+- Use `file.path` instead of `paste` in `bootstrap`